Matty666/packer-oracle/README.md

 ###Init
 - vagrant init phusion/ubuntu-14.04-amd64
+- enable nested x86 support ( also in the bios of your computer )
-- enable nested x86 support like this in vmware vb.vmx["vhv.enable"] = "TRUE" or in virtualbox vb.customize ["modifyvm", :id, "--hwvirtex", "on"]
+	- in vmware vb.vmx["vhv.enable"] = "TRUE"
+	- Virtualbox does not pass on vmx but you can try to set this in VBOX 5 vb.customize ["modifyvm", :id, "--hwvirtex", "on"] and vb.customize ['modifyvm', :id, '--paravirtprovider', 'kvm']
 - vagrant up

 ###Install